everthx/datos_masivos/Unit_2/Evaluation/README.md

 ```

 Describe () method to learn about data
 ```scala
 df.describe().show()
 ```

-Let the assembler object convert the input values ​​to a vector.
+Let the assembler object converts the input values ​​to a vector.
 Use the VectorAssembler object to convert the input columns of the df to a single output column of an array called "features".
 The columns "sepal_length", "sepal_width", "petal_length", "petal_width" are taken.
-Then assembler is used to transform our DataFrame to two columns: label and characteristics.
+Then assembler is used to transform our DataFrame into two columns: label and characteristics.
 ```scala
 val assembler = (new VectorAssembler().setInputCols(Array("sepal_length", "sepal_width","petal_length", "petal_width")).setOutputCol("features"))